beckswu/beckswu.github.io/_posts/2019-07-12-Convolution-NN.markdown

 $$J_{style} \left( S,G \right)  = \sum_{l} \lambda^{\left[ l \right]}J_{style}^{\left[ l \right]} \left( S,G \right) $$

-$$\lambda$$ are a set of hyperparameters.
-It allows you to use different layers in neural network, in lower layer simple low level features (early one) whereas in latter layer measure high level features and cause neural network to take both low level and high level features to take into account when computing style
+<span style="background-color:#FFFF00">$$\lambda$$ are a set of hyperparameters</span>.
+It allows you to use different layers in neural network, in lower layer simple low level features (early one) whereas in latter layer measure high level features and cause<span style="color:red"> neural network to take both low level and high level features to take into account when computing style </span>